 Surrey County Council has announced changes to the Surrey Hubs Information Service

 It is almost seven years since the first information hub was established in Epsom.
-Their purpose is to ensure people can access information in an accessible venue in their community and find out more information and support to help them live independently.
+The purpose of the information hubs is to ensure people can access information in an accessible venue in their community and find out more information and support to help them live independently.
 They also offer peer to peer support which is often so valuable and a venue for people to access specialist clinics and sessions.
-Last year the Hubs across the county managed over 11,000 enquiries for local residents.
+Last year the hubs across the county managed over 11,000 enquiries for local residents.

 What are the Surrey Hubs?